How to Control Allergies at Home

 This is another HEPA certified air purifier that is designed in a way to be mobile in the house.
 This is perfect just because most of the expensive purifiers usually are attached to one room, but with the Honeywell, you can move to the desired room to purify.
 It can cover 390 square feet consuming air that is filtered and circulated throughout the machine which then blows it out from a 360-degree angle.
 The one drawback is that this air purifier is not programmable, but it indicates how many pollutants the filters have captured.

 |Unique 360-degree design|

 As we go down the list the more compact air purifiers we get.
-The Coway AP-1512HH is very small and practical air purifier, but it also covers 300 square feet with its four-stage filtration system.
-It also has a HEPA filter designed to remove small partials and odor filter.
+The Coway AP-1512HH is a very small and practical air purifier, but it also covers 300 square feet with its four-stage filtration system.
+It also has a HEPA filter designed to remove small partials and odor filters.

 This air purifier has an ionizing system, but the good thing is that can be turned off and the company representatives confirm that the ozone created by the Coway is very minimal.
 The best thing is that it is very quiet.

 These are some of the best air purifiers on the market.
 They all have a different level of air purification that depends on the price and the model, but you can still have purified air in your home that will improve the quality of life without spending too much money.

 Your pillows and mattresses should have covers that are resistant to dust mites.
 Even so, you should wash your loose beddings at least once a week to get any stray allergens out.
 The water for washing them should be at least 54°C or 130°F to kill any harmful elements.
 It’s recommended that you get hypoallergenic materials for bedding instead of wool covers or feather/down fillings.